What you must do after you import items into New Zealand that require a permit or consent to import.

 Bringing arms items when you visit New Zealand

-If you do not apply for a permit before the items arrive in New Zealand
+If you do not have a permit before the items arrive in New Zealand

 It’s an offence to import items without an approved permit or consent to import.
-If you do not have a permit to import, New Zealand Customs or New Zealand Police can detain or seize it on arrival.
+If you do not have a permit to import, New Zealand Customs or New Zealand Police can detain or seize your items on arrival.

 If your item is detained, contact: permitfirearms@police.govt.nz